 While smartphone cameras offer impressive megapixel counts and clever software processing, they still face limitations.
 However, understanding these constraints can unlock the full potential of your mobile photography journey.
 After all, if you observe the past advancements in smartphone camera technology, you will find a lot of new things, ranging from pixel adjustments to AI touch.

 To be specific, now smartphone cameras are not limited to basic photographs.
 They are now enriched with features like night mode, Bokeh effect, depth sensing, AI assistance, and auto settings management.
 But still, smartphone cameras are limited in cases like small sensor sizes, battery drain issues, and similar ones.
-For this, I share with you some insights into optimising mobile photography.
+For this, I share with you some insights into optimizing mobile photography.

 Understanding Smartphone Cameras Strength